openpowerquality/docusaurus/docs/emilia-mauka.md

 ---
-title: Deployment: Mauka
+title: Mauka on Emilia
 sidebar_label: Mauka
 ---

 **(Now that we have migrated to Docker for deployment, this provides potentially obsolete installation and deployment instructions.
-Relevant instructions will be migrated to other sections of this documentation site in the near future, and then this file will be deleted.)**
+Updates soon.)**

-There are basically three steps to deploying OPQMauka: building the production bundle (a Python application) on a development machine, installing OPQ Mauka on the production machine, and managing the OPQMauka service.
+There are basically three steps to deploying OPQMauka on emilia: building the production bundle (a Python application) on a development machine, installing OPQ Mauka on the production machine, and managing the OPQMauka service.

 ## Build and deploy the production bundle

 In general, you will build the production bundle from the master branch of OPQ Mauka.

-First, make sure you have [set up opquser ssh access](deploy-initial-configuration.html#set-up-opquser-ssh-access).
+First, make sure you have [set up opquser ssh access](emilia-ssh.html).

 In your development environment, be sure you are in the master branch, then change directories into the `opq/mauka/deploy/` directory.